 The Home Office has put in place some immigration concessions and special visa schemes in response to Russia’s full-scale invasion of Ukraine.
 This includes the very important Ukraine Family Scheme.
 The department’s “core plan” is to issue visas rather than formal refugee status to Ukrainian citizens, keeping them out of the crumbling asylum system.
 The policy on Ukrainian asylum claims was withdrawn at the outset of the invasion and has not been reissued since.

 This article was originally published in late February and has been updated several times to take account of at times rapidly changing rules.
 Things have now settled down and any major developments should be reflected on the main government website pages on immigration and asylum for Ukrainians.
-The main issue in recent weeks has been delays in getting a visa decision, for which there is no likely legal remedy.
-The minister for refugees now says that straightforward applications under the special Ukraine visa schemes should now be decided within 48 hours.
+The Ukraine extension scheme was also announced in the autumn 2022 statement of changes and you can read more about this route here.

 Immigration lawyers volunteering to provide pro bono advice through the Ukraine Advice Project have access to a fact sheet that addresses the issues below in more detail.
 That project is ongoing under the management of DLA Piper and volunteer support from immigration specialists is still welcome.